CALDER at Jane Kahan Gallery

 CALDER TAPESTRIES

-The Jane Kahan Gallery possesses the largest selection of Calder tapestries available for sale anywhere in the world.
+The Jane Kahan Gallery possesses the largest selection of Calder tapestries available for collectors anywhere in the world.
 We have sold weavings of Calder tapestries that were included in the 1976 Alexander Calder Retrospective at the Whitney Museum in New York and are part of its permanent collection.
-These Calder tapestries, which are pictured in “Calder’s Universe,” which was published by the Whitney and which is considered the “official book” about Calder, were also exhibited at the High Museum of Art in Atlanta, the Walker Art Center in Minneapolis, and the Dallas Museum of Fine Arts.
+These Calder tapestries are pictured in “Calder’s Universe,” which was published by the Whitney and which is considered the “official book” about Calder.
+The famous Whitney exhibition also traveled to the High Museum of Art in Atlanta, the Walker Art Center in Minneapolis, and the Dallas Museum of Fine Arts.